 - 7. Remove the cover of the thermostat by pulling it apart carefully.
 The thermostat has mounting holes on each side of its base.
 Use the included screws to attach the thermostat to the wall.
 Tuck any excess wire behind the thermostat and replace the thermostat cover. - 8.
 Test the thermostat's operation prior to leaving the installation.
 Turn the thermostat to it's highest position (all the way to the right).
 Start the pilot, let it run five minutes, then turn the on/off switch on.
 The heater should turn on.
 If it does not, check all of the electrical connections and re-test.
 The thermostat should turn the heater on when turned to its highest position, and turn off when turned to its lowest position.
 NOTE: if the temperature in the room is not between 50° and 90° this will not work because of the thermostat's range.
-Wait until a suitable temperature is achieved in the room before testing the thermostat.
+Wait until a suitable temperature is achieved in the room before testing the thermostat. - 6.
+Replace the ashlip control housing, making sure no wiring becomes pinched, and tighten the three bolts that hold it in place.

-Re-Routing the Power Cord to the Left or Rear of the Heater
+Re-Routing the Power Cord to the Left of the Heater

 The power cord is normally routed to the right side of the heater.
-It may be re-routed to the left or rear of the stove.
+It may be re-routed to the left of the stove.
 The directions below detail this procedure.